afogelberg/geomangler/README.md

 # Geomangler
 Geomangler is a utility library to process and transform geodata in Node.js.
-This is a small weight and fast alternative to for example FME.
+It can also be used with the built in express server.

 # Installing
 Git and Node.js (6 or higher) is required.